 So, we passed right through the garden and found ourselves in front of the pink Mikhaylovsky Castle.
 Turn to the right and you’ll immediately notice colourful domes of the Church of the Savior on Spilled Blood.

 The domes of the Church of the Savior on Spilled Blood are the most recognizable attraction in Saint Petersburg, Russia.
 The Church stands on in the place where Russian Emperor Alexander II was mortally wounded.

 The church is easily recognizable due to its Russian-style facade.
 Intricately detailed mosaics cover all the walls and ceilings inside the church.

 Stroll along the canal towards Nevsky Prospect and Kazan Cathedral.

 This cathedral is the main Orthodox Cathedral of Saint Petersburg.
 It’s dedicated to Our Lady of Kazan, one of the most venerated icons in Russia and the patroness of the Romanov royal family.

 Cathedral’s history is closely related to the Patriotic War of 1812.

 Built at the beginning of the XIX century, Kazan Cathedral became a symbol of the Russian victory over Napoleon.
 Keys to 17 cities and 8 fortresses captured during the war are now displayed in the cathedral’s sacristy.
 The victorious Russian Field Marshal Mikhail Kutuzov is buried there, too.

-During the Soviet period, they transformed the cathedral into the museum of the history of atheism and religion.
-In 1996, Kazan Cathedral returned to the Orthodox Church and since then is functioning as a church.
+During the Soviet period, they transformed the cathedral into a museum of the history of atheism and religion.
+In 1996, the Cathedral returned to the Orthodox Church and since then is functioning as a church.